MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/create-upgrade-delete/error-code-operationpreempted.md

 ---
 # Troubleshoot the OperationPreempted error code

-This article discusses how to identify and resolve the `OperationPreempted` error that might occur when you try to create and deploy a Microsoft Azure Kubernetes Service (AKS) cluster.
+This article discusses how to identify and resolve the `OperationPreempted` error that might occur when you try to perform a new operation but it has been preempted by a previous operation on a Microsoft Azure Kubernetes Service (AKS) cluster.

 ## Symptoms

-When you try to deploy an AKS cluster, you receive the following error message:
+When you try to perform a new operation on an AKS cluster, you receive the following error message:

+> Code: "AKSOperationPreempted"
+>
+> Message: "This operation has been preempted by another operation with ID xxxx"

+OR

+> Code: "AKSOperationPreemptedByDelete"
+>
-> This operation has been preempted by Deleting operation.
+> Message: "This operation has been preempted by Deleting operation."

 ## Cause

-This error usually occurs when an in-progress create operation is interrupted by a subsequent delete operation that was issued before the create cluster operation is finished.
+This error usually occurs when an in-progress operation is interrupted by a subsequent operation that was issued before the previous cluster operation is finished.
+The error itself would give an indication of the in-progress operation, which can be Delete or any other operations.

 ## Solution

-Retry the operation after the delete operation finishes.
+Retry the operation after the in-progress operation finishes or abort the long-running operation.

 ## More information